-This section contains information about the non-statutory Register for Veterinary Nurses, which opened on 1 September 2007.
+This section contains information about the non-statutory Register for Veterinary Nurses.

-RVNs also follow the RCVS Code of Professional Conduct for Veterinary Nurses and, if things go wrong, undergo a disciplinary process, similar to that for veterinary surgeons (introduced on 1 April 2011).
+RVNs also follow the RCVS Code of Professional Conduct for Veterinary Nurses and, should there ever be an issue of serious professional misconduct, undergo a disciplinary process, similar to that for veterinary surgeons (introduced on 1 April 2011).

-A full explanation of the terms and conditions of joining the Register can be found in the Veterinary Nursing Bye-Laws 2011, available to download from the 'Related documents' box, top right.
+A full explanation of the terms and conditions of joining the Register can be found in the Veterinary Nurse Registration Rules 2014, available to download from the 'Related documents' box.

 If these documents don't answer your questions, please contact the Veterinary Nursing Department on firstname.lastname@example.org or 020 7202 0788.